1. The atmosphere is the envelope of_____________.

 Explanation: Air moves from high-pressure to low-pressure areas.

-52. The force that initiates the movement of air is:
+52. The force that initiates the movement of air is_____________.

 A) Coriolis force